Saujanya-rajvanshi/trees/README.md

 * from the right replace with the smallest value
 * from the left take the largest value
 * **case 2.** - attached leaf node has min no. nodes
-* merge the attached leaf node with the node
+* merge the attached parent node with the node
 * root node comes if it is the closest , in this carefully rearange acording to binary tree
 * if both adjacent root and leaf node has min no of keys same level of adjacent node merges